ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 Let us try a different strategy of adding concurrency into inherently parallelisable tasks, such as quicksort by means of introducing a thread pool.
-This is the largest sub-problem in the project, which will require you to study and modify the following files.
-The project template contains a number of ready-to-use examples that should allow you to experiment with your thread pool implementation.
+This is the largest sub-problem in the project, which will require you to study and modify a number of provided files.
+The project template contains a number of ready-to-use examples that should will allow you to experiment with your thread pool implementation.

 The following classes files are of your interest:

 * ``ThreadPool`` is the main class implementing the thread pool.
 Some parts of the implementation are already present and explained in the